Kapiainen/Lauhdutin/Readme.md

 Banners can be placed in the folder mentioned above.
 The file names of banners should match the value corresponding to the **appid** key.
 The name can be a valid Steam AppID or the name of the game for non-Steam games, depending on how you've added the game.

-##Excluding Steam games, DLC, movies, or applications
+##Hiding Steam games, DLC, movies, or applications
 If you want to stop certain games, DLC, movies, or applications from showing up in the launcher, then you have three options:
 ####1) Set the item in question as hidden in Steam.
 ####2) Double click the middle mouse button on the banner of the item in question in the skin.